CAA381/hands-on/README.md

 # Preparation (Mandatory)

 ## Start IntelliJ IDE
-Before starting any concrete activities, please make sure that you checked out the latest version of our sources.
-Please navigate to `D:\Files\Session\CAA381` and click on the IntelliJ shortcut.
+Before we get started with real work, we need to prepare our work environment.
+In this session, we will use IntelliJ as our IDE.
+To start IntelliJ, please navigate to `D:\Files\Session\CAA381` and click on the IntelliJ shortcut.

 ![](images/a/start-intellij.png)